Helpful Registration Links

 - Include a valid email address.
-Be sure that this email address is current, and it isn't bouncing emails back because the mailbox is full.
+Be sure that this email address is current.

 - We will acknowledge your email request and placement on the waitlist.
 Close to the start of the new semester, if the online course has space available, we will send you a second email giving you information on how to register.
 Please note: We do not send a follow-up email if there is no availability in the course.

-- Please do not email to check on the status of a course and the waitlist.
-The Department and online instructors do not have course permission numbers for online courses, nor do they keep the waiting lists for online courses.
+- Please do not email the instructors to check on the status of a course and the waitlist.
+Online instructors do not have course permission numbers for online courses, nor do they keep the waiting lists for online courses.